asce1001/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/story_template.md

 2. Check for plagiarism

 iii.
-"As a Developer, I want to use gooogle analytics to measure user behaviour on a website to improve website's performance and user experience"
+"As a Developer, I want to use Google Analytics to measure user behaviour on a website to improve website's performance and user experience"

 Acceptance Criteria:

-1. Implement and use Google Analytics on the website to monitor performance and traffic and user activity
+1. Ensure that Google Analytics tracking code is installed correctly on all pages of the website.
+2. Verify that the tracking code is capturing all necessary data points such as pageviews, sessions, bounce rate, average session duration, and conversion rate.
+3. Use insights from Google Analytics reports to make data-driven decisions on website improvements, such as optimizing page load times, improving user engagement, and increasing conversion rates.
+4. Regularly review and update Google Analytics settings and configurations to ensure accurate tracking and data reporting.
+5. Ensure that the data collected is GDPR compliant and that users have the option to opt-out of being tracked if required.